pawelgrzybek/pawelgrzybek.com/content/posts/2020-12-15-client-side-rendering,-server-side-rendering-and-static-site-generation-of-nextjs-applications-explained.md

 ## Client-Side Rendering

-Client-Side Rendering (CSR) is an excellent complementary method for pre-rendering mechanisms described in the following part of this article.
-It is the way of fetching data in React and has nothing to do with Next.js.
-It can be useful to render dynamic pages when performance and SEO isn't the key focus.
+Client-Side Rendering (CSR) is an excellent complementary method for pre-rendering mechanisms, described in the following part of this article.
+It’s a way of fetching data in React and has nothing to do with Next.js.
+It can be useful to render dynamic pages when performance and SEO aren’t the key focus.
 Personalized user dashboard is a perfect candidate for CSR.

 ![Client-Side Rendering](/photos/2020-12-15-2.jpg)